chris-x86-64/pyqt4-Tetris/README.md

 * Learn Python and Qt4 (PyQt4).
 * Learn many ways to utilize GitHub.
 * Learn how to write a clean, readable code.
+* Learn how to take advantage of object-oriented programming.